Mei Kedem

 ‘Mei Kedem’ (In Hebrew: Water of ancient times) is a unique attraction in the southern part of the Carmel.
-A section of Caesarea‘s ancient aqueduct that was uncovered by chance was developed into a tourist attraction operating in the summer months.
-Visitors descend into a 1000 feet long water tunnel and get their feet wet while walking in the dimly lit underground water channel.
-The activity is both fun and exciting, and educational, learning first-hand on water management in Roman Times.
+A section of Caesarea‘s ancient aqueduct, uncovered by chance, was developed into a tourist attraction in the summer months.
+Visitors descend into a 1000-foot-long water tunnel and get their feet wet while walking in the dimly lit underground water channel.
+The activity is fun, exciting, and educational, learning first-hand water management in the Roman Times.

 A visit to ‘Mai Kedem’ can be combined with a day tour in the north.